Dark Waters (Once Upon a Time): Cultural references

 The Land of Untold Stories is revealed to be the Mysterious Island from the book as the same name.

-The Nautilus is based on the submarine from Twenty Thousand Leagues Under the Sea.
+The Nautilus is based on the submarine from Twenty Thousand Leagues Under the Seas.

-Captain Nemo based on the protagonist from Jules Verne's novel Twenty Thousand Leagues Under the Sea.
+Captain Nemo based on the protagonist from Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas.

 Hook refers to the giant squid that attacks him as a kraken.
 The kraken is a legendary sea monster of giant size that is said to dwell off the coasts of Norway and Greenland.